lewis060-UAT/HealthAnalyticsDeliverables/README.md

 # HealthAnalyticsDeliverables
-Sample Deliverables Produced by Students in Courses (All names are obfuscated)
+Sample Deliverables Produced by Students in Courses (All names are obfuscated).
+Students enrolled in health analytics in these projects utilized programming techniques to provide insights about health issues.
+The infographics were produced by juniors in an introductory SQL-Based data structures course, while the research posters were produced by seniors in a capstone course.